rensvis/rensvis-nuxt/content/work/solli.md

 Solli is a handy job-search platform tailored just for those between 15 and 21.
 With some handy filters, you can **easily find jobs** that are right around the corner.
 It’s easy on the eyes with a modern, clean design.

-As for branding, Solli boasts a playful logo and a consistent social media branding style resonates with the target audience.
+As for branding, Solli boasts a playful logo and a consistent social media style that resonates with the target audience.

 ::